spencertipping/ni/doc/ni_by_example_4.md

 ###`%`: Interleave Streams

 The bare `%` will interleave streams as the data is output, and will consume both streams fully.
-For example `$ ni n1E5fAA %[n100]` will put the second stream somewhere in the middle.
+For example `$ ni n1E5fAA %[n100]` will output the second stream non-deterministically; it depends how fast that data is able to stream out.

-You can also call `%#` with a number, in which case the streams will be interleaved with a ratio of `first stream : second stream :: #:1 `
+You can also call `%#` with a positive number, in which case the streams will be interleaved with a ratio of `first stream : second stream :: #:1.` You can also call `%-#`, and the streams will be interleaved with a ratio: `first stream : second stream :: 1:#.`

 Interleaving streams with a numeric argument will cut off the output stream when either stream is exhausted.